Monodromy action of mirror stops for toric Calabi-Yau surfaces: Homological mirror symmetry for semiprojective toric Deligne--Mumford stacks

 Following \cite[Section 6.3]{abouzaid2009morse}, we now define a dg category $\check{C}(\X)$ whose objects are the line bundles $\Os_\X(F)$ and

 equipped with the \v{C}ech differential and cup product.
 We let $D^b_{dg}(\X)$ be the pre-triangulated closure of $\check{C}(\X)$.

 \begin{prop} $D^b_{dg}(\X)$ is a dg enhancement of $D^b(\X)$. \end{prop} \begin{proof} By construction and \cref{prop:picardgroup}, the morphism complexes in $\check{C}(\X)$ compute the derived morphisms between all line bundles on $\X$.
 Thus, the claim follows from the fact that line bundles generate $D^b(\X)$.
-While this claim holds more generally for smooth quasi-projective Deligne-Mumford stacks, we could not find a clean reference.
+Although this generation statement holds more generally for smooth quasi-projective Deligne--Mumford stacks, we use the following concrete reference in the toric setting.
 In the case of interest here, \cite{hanlon2024resolutions} shows that there is a resolution of the diagonal by direct sums of line bundles, which in the proper case implies generation, and in the non-proper case also implies generation after compactifying. \end{proof}